Zulko/eagle.js/README.md

 `slideshow` can only be used as mixin.

-*Note*: For vue mixins, template cannot be extended. `slideshow` needs one HTML element to wrap around your following `slide`s because there are events registered to `slideshow` after component mounted. **We recommend you to wrap your template in a `eg-slideshow` div for default styling.**
+*Note*: For vue mixins, template cannot be extended. `slideshow` needs one HTML element to wrap around your following `slide`s because there are events registered to `slideshow` after component mounted. **We recommend you to wrap your template in a `eg-slideshow` div for default styling.** Also, do not add conditional rendering on `slideshow` (for example, add `v-if="active"` on your `slideshow` template) as it would break `slideshow`'s events registration as well.

 You can configure your authored `slideshow` component with these properties: